University College, Toronto: Residential halls

 The college's three residence buildings hold about 720 students, and are fully co-ed, although Whitney started out as the women's residence and Sir Daniel Wilson's as the men's.
 The current Sir Daniel Wilson Hall was built in 1954, and the original Whitney Hall was built in 1931.
 A third residence, Morrison Hall, was added in 2005.
 Demand for places is high for a number of reasons: most rooms are singles, the community life is accepting and diverse and most main academic buildings are right across the street.
 Off-campus students can participate in the residence community life by becoming associate members of one of the houses.

 There are a total of fifteen residential divisions, known as "houses", in the residences.
 There are six houses within the Sir Daniel Wilson Residence: Jeanneret, Taylor, Wallace, Hutton, Loudon, and McCaul.
 In addition, there are four houses within the Whitney Residence: Cody, Mulock, Falconer, and Ferguson.
 Finally, there are five houses in Morrison Hall: Landsberg-Lewis, Perron, Wolfe, Bratty, and Langley.
 Hutton House is named after Maurice Hutton, a University College, University of Toronto classics professor.
 He also acted as Principal of University College, University of Toronto from 1901 to 1928.
 During 1906 and 1907 he was acting President of the university.

 Principals

-In March 2019, Professor Markus Stock was appointed to be the 17th Principal of University College.
-His term will begin 1 January 2020 and will conclude on 30 June 2024.
-Stock replaces Donald Ainslie who has served as Principal since 2011.
+The head of University College was originally known as the president, and was the de facto head of the University of Toronto upon the UC's establishment as its sole teaching college in 1853.
+Following The University Act, 1901, the office of president of the University of Toronto was re-established as a separate role, and the head of UC was henceforth called the principal.
+The current officeholder is professor Markus Stock, who has served as the 17th principal of University College since January 1, 2020.

+The following is a list of principals of University College.
+Those titled president are marked with an asterisk (*).